pschool-in/curriculum/content/science/surroundings-3.md

 Classify the below things based on the category of Wildlife Sanctuaries and National Parks in India.

-Wildlife Sanctuaries: Govind Sanctuary, Mudumalai Sanctuary, Periyar Sanctuary, Bharatpur Sanctuary
+Wildlife Sanctuaries: Govind, Mudumalai, Periyar, Bharatpur

-National Parks: Anamudi Shola Park, Anshi Park, Balphakram Park, Betla Park
+National Parks: Anamudi, Anshi, Balphakram, Betla

 ## Match the following